VaticanObsSummerSchool2023/lectures/Projects.md

 Project 3 [Giorgio Calderone, INAF-OATs]:

+Summary: Search for bright high-z QSOs in the SkyMapper/PAN-STARRS survey.

+Data sources: SkyMapper, PAN-STARRS, Gaia, WISE surveys, QSO catalogs (pre-downloaded).

-Search for bright high-z QSOs in the SkyMapper/PAN-STARRS survey.
-The students will search for new, bright QSOs at z>2 in the SkyMapper/PAN-STARRS photometric survey, following a multi-disciplinary approach:
+Methods and tools: The students will search for new, bright QSOs at z>2 in the SkyMapper/PAN-STARRS photometric survey, following a multi-disciplinary approach:

-- data collection: download data from SkyMapper/PAN-STARRS and auxiliary databases (e.g. Gaia, WISE, QSO catalogs);
+data collection: download data from photometric surveys and auxiliary databases ;

-- data preparation: cross-match the input catalogs, preliminary source classification and feature selection;
+data preparation: cross-match the input catalogs, preliminary source classification and feature selection;

-- QSO candidate selection: train a machine learning model to predict a source classification and estimate its redshift (if the source is extragalactic);
+QSO candidate selection: train a machine learning model to predict a source classification and estimate its redshift (if the source is extragalactic);

-- estimate the performances of the selection process and propose possible improvements.
+Estimate the performances of the selection process and propose possible improvements.

-Project 4 [Francisco Navarro, Flatiron Institute/Princeton University] Investigate whether galaxy properties can be used to constrain properties about their environment, e.g. the matter overdensity and the tidal tensor.
-We will use galaxies from the CAMELS project and we will use several machine learning algorithms to address these questions, like random forest and neural networks.
-We will perform both regression and likelihood-free inference.
-The data will be provided to the students.

-Project 5 [Francisco Navarro, Flatiron Institute/Princeton University]: We will use convolutional neural networks to investigate whether they can distinguish between different types of dark matter models in the universe, like cold dark matter and warm dark matter.
-For this, we will use 2D images from either N-body or full hydrodynamic simulations that will be provided to the students.
+Expected outcome: identify the most promising features and ML methods for classification and redshift estimates.
+Improve upon currently available results, specifically on the redshift estimation (potential to be a journal publication).

+Project 4 [Francisco Navarro, Flatiron Institute/Princeton University]

+Summary: Investigate whether galaxy properties correlate with local underlying matter density field.

+Data sources: Galaxies from the CAMELS simulations.

+Methods and tools: Decision trees and/or neural networks combined with likelihood-free inference.
+If time allows, also usage of symbolic regression to obtain analytic equations.

+Expected outcome: Quantify the correlation between galaxy properties and dark matter density.
+First steps to apply it to real data.
+Potential to be a journal publication.

+Project 5 [Francisco Navarro, Flatiron Institute/Princeton University]:

+Summary: Using deep learning tools to distinguish between different dark matter models (e.g. cold vs warm).

+Data sources: Dark CAMELS simulations.

+Methods and tools: Convolution neural networks, fully connected layers and depending on time, graph neural networks.

+Expected outcome: Develop AI tools to discriminate between different dark matter models.
+Potential to be a journal publication.

 Project 6 [Zeljko Ivezic, University of Washington/Rubin-LSST]: